matheusfenolio/Class-SQL-Methods/README.md

 It will return to you a DataTable resultant of the query.

+## Future

+* GetField return a object.
+* ExecMultiple return a list of objects.
+* Integration with other servers (Oracle, Mysql, Postgre).

 ## Did you like it?

 Do want to make it better?
 Be comfortable to make changes!
-If you want to make a sugestion email-me mtfprado@outlook.com
+If you want to make a sugestion email-me mtfprado@outlook.com.

+## Did it help you?

+Won't forget to give me credits, it will help me too.